 Matt Paradis has an expiring contract.
 If Elgton Jenkins dominates this week in Mobile, he may even sneak into the late first round and go to a team like the Kansas City Chiefs or the Los Angeles Rams.
 Jenkins can maintain blocks for 5-7 seconds as a constant blocker on tape.

 Washington has three assets on the offensive line with left tackle Trent Williams, right tackle Morgan Moses, and right guard Brandon Scherff.
 Both left guard and center need to be upgraded.
-There are some rumors that Washington will go after Matt Paradis the starting center on Denver.
-If that is the case, Pierschbacher would move to left guard.
-Otherwise, Pierschbacher takes over at center.
-The point is Washington could move him to either position.
-I uploaded his tape versus Louisville and it was good.
+Erik McCoy can play center or guard and he is someone who I could see being a Pro Bowl center.

 The 6-1 195 lb Trayvon Mullen only had 3 deflections from pass breakups and 1 interception in 2018.
-However his man coverage, zone coverage, and press coverage is exceptional.
-Carolina grabs the best player on the board to pair with last years rookie Donte Jackson.
+However his man coverage, zone coverage, and press coverage is strong, but not very strong due to his stiff hips.
+I feel Mullen is an upgrade over Adoree Jackson so Tennessee can take the best player on their board and bring him in for competition at the cornerback position.

 Here is tape of Trayvon Mullen versus Boston College.
 He has first round talent despite what his stats say.